Arsenal's improvement obvious despite four minutes of madness in devastating Man City defeat

 A replay of the incident was shown on the big screen after the decision had been overturned, with Arsenal’s players clearly incensed, believing that the Portuguese was already on his way down when his shirt was slightly tugged by Xhaka.

 Bedlam ensued.
-A game that Arsenal were completely in charge of had been turned on its head.
+A match that Arsenal were completely in charge of had been turned on its head.

 Quite what was going on in Arteta’s front room at that point in time is anyone’s guess!
 But it was probably tame in comparison to his reaction to Rodri’s injury-time winner.